15 Birds With Weird Names and Their Pictures

 Old World Babblers have taken in many passerines that were unusable by others.
 At some point, someone noticed this babbler and thought it looked like a tit, so they combined the two: Tits described the songbirds of Europe and the chickadees of North America.

-The phrase was first used formally by Alfred Newton in his Dictionary of Birds (1890).
-These birds with weird names have rather fluffy feathers on their back, as one might expect.
+Alfred Newton first used the phrase formally in his Dictionary of Birds (1890).
+As one might expect, these birds with weird names have rather fluffy feathers on their backs.

 15. Scrub Wren